 Tips for Your SnapChat Strategy

 Sometimes, the best place to fish is where no one else is fishing.
 If you’re contemplating using video on Snapchat, the field is likely to be more open now than in a few years, according to projected growth reports.
 Yet even with Snapchat’s growth, the results from marketers are the most mixed of any network.
-In our recent State of Video Marketing survey we found that 11 percent of marketers have used Snapchat video, and only 27 percent found it to be an effective strategy.
+In our recent State of Video Marketing survey we found that 12 percent of marketers have used Snapchat video, and exactly half of those marketers found it to be an effective strategy.
 If you’re not already on Snapchat and still on the fence, get an account and start watching other brands.
 Here are a few thoughts to help spark ideas and improve your strategy:

 - Colour outside the lines to tell your story: People like text and emojis with their Snapchat stories.